Puzzlepart/bestillingsportalen/Naming-conventions.md

 COMM_Space Title_UsersDepartment e.g. COMM_My New Communication Site_HR

-Please now test the naming convention by creating a new request selecting 'Communication Site' on the Recommendation screen.
+Please now test the naming convention by creating a new request selecting 'Communication Site' on the 'Select template' screen.

 ---